Datavault-UK/automate-dv-docs/docs/macros.md

     ```

 The mapping provided for the source style, is in the form `source_name: table_name` which mimics the syntax for the `source()` macro.

+For all other structures (hub, link, satellite, etc.) the `source_model` argument must be a string to denote a single staging source,
+or a list of strings to denote multiple staging sources.

 ## Table templates